 - Shaping a future that works for all

 - Recommendations for future action by the ILO and its members to ensure decent and productive work in the era of digitalization in the chemical and pharmaceutical industries.

 “IndustriALL Global Union wants a future of work that embraces the positive impacts that Industry 4.0 may bring for all of society while making sure that workers aren’t left to pay the social debts of companies, with governments unwilling to make this transition socially responsible.
 We cannot allow the benefits to be privatized and the costs to be socialized,” said IndustriALL’s assistant general secretary, Kemal Ôzkan.

-The full details of the Consensus Points will be published next week and updated here.
+The full Points of Consensus can be found here.